vt-elixir/ja_serializer/README.md

 When serializing attribute values more complex then string, numbers, atoms or list of those things it is recommended to implement a custom formatter.

-To impliment a custom formatter:
+To implement a custom formatter:

 ```elixir
 defimpl JaSerializer.Formatter, for: [MyStruct] do